Carnegie Capital Asset Management LLC Lowers Stake in McDonald’s Co. (NYSE:MCD)

 Carnegie Capital Asset Management LLC reduced its holdings in shares of McDonald’s Co.
 (NYSE:MCD – Get Rating) by 5.5% during the 3rd quarter, according to its most recent 13F filing with the SEC.
 The fund owned 21,176 shares of the fast-food giant’s stock after selling 1,241 shares during the period.
 Carnegie Capital Asset Management LLC’s holdings in McDonald’s were worth $4,886,000 as of its most recent filing with the SEC.

 Several other hedge funds and other institutional investors also recently bought and sold shares of the business.
 Vanguard Group Inc. grew its position in McDonald’s by 1.6% during the 1st quarter.
 Vanguard Group Inc. now owns 67,004,180 shares of the fast-food giant’s stock worth $16,568,793,000 after purchasing an additional 1,039,187 shares during the last quarter.
-Legal & General Group Plc grew its position in McDonald’s by 3.0% during the 2nd quarter.
-Legal & General Group Plc now owns 5,268,161 shares of the fast-food giant’s stock worth $1,300,604,000 after purchasing an additional 154,981 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its position in McDonald’s by 2.2% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 5,117,531 shares of the fast-food giant’s stock worth $1,265,463,000 after purchasing an additional 108,282 shares during the last quarter.
-Capital World Investors grew its position in McDonald’s by 91.5% during the 1st quarter.
-Capital World Investors now owns 4,472,924 shares of the fast-food giant’s stock worth $1,106,065,000 after purchasing an additional 2,136,776 shares during the last quarter.
+Legal & General Group Plc boosted its holdings in shares of McDonald’s by 3.0% in the second quarter.
+Legal & General Group Plc now owns 5,268,161 shares of the fast-food giant’s stock valued at $1,300,604,000 after acquiring an additional 154,981 shares in the last quarter.
+Charles Schwab Investment Management Inc. boosted its holdings in shares of McDonald’s by 2.2% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 5,117,531 shares of the fast-food giant’s stock valued at $1,265,463,000 after acquiring an additional 108,282 shares in the last quarter.
+Capital World Investors boosted its holdings in shares of McDonald’s by 91.5% in the first quarter.
+Capital World Investors now owns 4,472,924 shares of the fast-food giant’s stock valued at $1,106,065,000 after acquiring an additional 2,136,776 shares in the last quarter.
 Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main boosted its holdings in shares of McDonald’s by 77.8% in the second quarter.
 DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 3,849,583 shares of the fast-food giant’s stock valued at $950,418,000 after acquiring an additional 1,684,960 shares in the last quarter.
 67.27% of the stock is owned by hedge funds and other institutional investors.

 McDonald’s Trading Up 0.5 %